How to write a CV that stands out in the engineering and manufacturing world

 • Microcontrollers (STM32, NXP)

-• Debugging (JTAG, logic analysers)
+• Debugging (JTAG, logic analyzers)

 • Hardware–software integration